Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Towny provides a server admin a hands-off approach to block-protection.
 Block protection is broken down into plots of land, called townblocks, which by default are 16x16x256 (the full height of the world.)
 Townblocks are claimed by town mayors who can then sell/give individual plots to their town's residents.

+As of Towny 0.95.1.0 it is possible to store MetaData on a townblock, see [here](https://github.com/TownyAdvanced/Towny/wiki/Configuring-Metadata-in-Towns-and-Townblocks) for details.

 ### []()Town Block Size

 You change the townblock size in [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `town_block_size: 16`. **Changing this value is suggested only when you first install Towny.** Doing so after entering data will shift things unwantedly.
 Using smaller value will allow higher precision, at the cost of more work setting up.
 Also, extremely small values will render the caching system used by Towny useless.
 Each cell is (town_block_size x town_block_size x 256) in size, with 256 being from bedrock to clouds.